 Ontario – White Trillium

-Unlike other provincial flowers on this list, Ontario’s floral emblem is rooted in tragedy: after the First World War, a committee chose the white trillium to be planted on the graves of Canadian servicemen buried overseas.
+Unlike other provincial flowers of Canada, Ontario’s floral emblem is rooted in tragedy: after the First World War, a committee chose the white trillium to be planted on the graves of Canadian servicemen buried overseas.
 It was not until 1937, however, that the white trillium was adopted as Ontario’s floral emblem.
 (Contrary to popular belief, it’s not illegal to pick white trilliums—but it’s not recommended, either.)

 Quebec – Blue Flag

 For 36 years, Quebec’s floral emblem was the Madonna lily; to many, it resembled the fleur-de-lis on Quebec’s—and France’s—flag.
 There was just one problem: the Madonna lily doesn’t grown in Quebec and, as a result, a botanist named Jacques Rousseau began to advocate for a new emblem.
 In 1999, the province officially chose the native Blue Flag as the Madonna lily’s replacement.
 (The decision was somewhat cheekily titled, “An Act respecting the flag and emblems of Québec.”)

 Here are the 10 historical landmarks every Canadian needs to visit.